rvenandowsley/Polymarket-crypto-5min-arbitrage-bot/README.md

 ---

-## Use the pre-compiled
+## Using the Pre-compiled Package

+### Currently only supports Linux and Windows

 1. Download the pre-compiled package from the release page: poly_5min_bot.zip
-2. Place it on a cloud server, ensuring your region is allowed to trade by PolyMarket.
+2. Host it on a cloud server, ensuring your region is allowed to trade by PolyMarket.
 3. Configure the first few blank parameters in the .env file.
 These parameters are exported from the PolyMarket website.
-4. Run in the foreground: `./poly_5min_bot`
+4. Run on Linux: `./poly_5min_bot`
-5. Run in the background: `nohup ./poly_5min_bot > /dev/null 2>&1 &`
+5. Run on Windows: `poly_5min_bot.exe`

 ## Quick Start